-More than footfall, why footfall is not enough anymore?
+More than footfall, why it is not enough anymore?

 Traditional footfall is dead.
 Footfall is not enough anymore and shopping centers managers can’t manage their malls just counting people.
 Even gathering monthly sales, as many of the top performing shopping centers do, valuable information is being missed and thus, malls are losing an opportunity to increase their performance.